290 Beacon

 After the remodeling was completed, the Reiths moved to an apartment at 290 Beacon.

-On October 30, 1970, 290 Beacon was acquired from the Reith Realty Corporation (of which Howard Reith remained the president) by real estate dealer George P. Demeter, trustee of the Demeter Realty Trust.
+On October 30, 1970, 290 Beacon was acquired from the Reith Realty Corporation (of which Howard Reith remained the president) by real estate dealer George P. Demeter, as trustee of the Demeter Realty Trust.

-In March of 1981, two abutters filed a petition with the Board of Appeal arguing that the penthouse extension had been built before the permit had been issued and violated the zoning code.
-Ultimately, the extension was allowed to remain.
+In December of 1980, George Demeter filed for permission to construct a penthouse, having already begun work on the addition.
+In March of 1981, two abutters filed a petition with the Board of Appeal arguing that the penthouse had been built before the permit had been issued and violated the zoning code.
+Ultimately, the penthouse was allowed to remain.

-On January 31, 2001, George P. Demeter transferred 290 Beacon to his former wife, Ellen Marie Demeter.
+On January 31, 2001, George Demeter transferred 290 Beacon to his former wife, Ellen Marie Demeter.
 The transfer was made pursuant to their 1998 divorce decree.
 On December 10, 2001, Ellen Marie Demeter transferred 290 Beacon to the 290 Beacon LLC, which she managed.

 On October 16, 2003, 290 Beacon LLC converted the property into five condominium units (including one located in the former garage), the 290 Beacon Condominium.